-What would we be without prime movers?
-In passenger and commercial vehicles as well as in ships, railways, aircraft and power plants, combustion engines and turbomachinery supply the energy a modern society needs.
-In the future, internal combustion engines will continue to be essential to satisfy our mobility and energy needs.
-For this reason, it has always been and still is important for researchers to work tirelessly and passionately on even more efficient and cleaner engines and turbines.
+So what would we be without prime movers?
+In passenger and commercial vehicles as well as in ships, railways, aircraft and power plants, internal combustion engines, hybrids, turbomachines and fuel cells supply the energy a modern society needs.
+In the future, prime movers will continue to be essential to satisfy our mobility and energy needs.
+For this reason, it has always been and still is important for researchers to work tirelessly and passionately on even more efficient and cleaner technologies.
 The Forschungsvereinigung Verbrennungskraftmaschinen (Research Association for Combustion Engines) has been creating the FVV Prime Movers Network for more than 60 years now.
 In this globally unique network companies, research & technology performers and funding agencies have joined forces and have initiated more than 1,200 Industrial Collective Research (IGF) projects since the FVV was founded in 1956.

 Innovative technologies are the key to sustainable mobility, environmentally-friendly freight transport and secure energy supply: New systems, processes and materials make the operation of internal combustion engines more efficiently and cleaner.
 Joint research in the FVV guarantees that the technical development of engines and turbines will continue.